netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

 We're passing three keyword arguments to the field:

-* `to` references the related model class (this can alternatively be the _name_ of the class)
+* `to` references the related model class
-* `on_delete` tells Django what action to take if the related object is deleted. `CASCADE` will automatically delete any rules assigned to it as well.
+* `on_delete` tells Django what action to take if the related object is deleted. `CASCADE` will automatically delete any rules assigned to a deleted access list.
 * `related_name` defines the attribute of the reverse relationship being added to the related class.
-The rule assigned to an `AccessList` instance can be referenced as `accesslist.rules.all()`.
+The rules assigned to an `AccessList` instance can be referenced as `accesslist.rules.all()`.

 Next we'll add an `index` field to store the rule's number (position) within the access list.
 We'll use `PositiveIntegerField` because only positive numbers are supported.